MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2 Industrial Edition](#tab/industrial)

-## 1. Learn about HoloLens 2 with Dynamics 365 Remote Assist
+## 1. Learn about HoloLens 2 Industrial Edition

 The HoloLens 2 Industrial Edition is designed to be used in specialized areas that HoloLens 2 couldn't before.
-The Industrial Edition was designed to be able to be used in both Clean Rooms or with Intrinsic Safety in mind, which are defined as.
+The Industrial Edition was designed to be able to be used in both clean rooms or with Intrinsic Safety in mind, which are defined as.

 - **Intrinsic Safety (i.e., Hazardous Locations)​** - Environment where flammable gasses, vapors, or liquids exist but are generally not present in ignitable concentrations during normal operations.
-- **Clean Room​** - Environment where the quantity of foreign particles is limited and restricted, and objects in these spaces have limits on shedding, outgassing, and contaminant retention.
+- **Clean room​** - Environment where the quantity of foreign particles is limited and restricted, and objects in these spaces have limits on shedding, outgassing, and contaminant retention.

 As a result of being UL Class 1 Div 2 certified for safety, and having clean room certified materials​ the HoloLens 2 Industrial Edition can now be used in new work environments.
-These include but are not limited to: Semiconductor / Silicon Manufacturing​, Oil & Gas/Chemicals Industry​, and Pharmaceutical Manufacturing.
+These include but are not limited to: semiconductor / silicon manufacturing​, oil & gas/chemicals industry​, and pharmaceutical manufacturing.

 The HoloLens Industrial Edition also features a 2-year warranty & rapid replacement program​.
 With these increase benefits beyond the other HoloLens 2 editions we encourage you to review our cleaning and handling video.